jonathan-milan-pollock/demos/tools/markdown/architecture.md

  "include": ["**/*.ts", "webpack.config.js"]
 ```

-- winston requires that esModuleInterop is set to true in the tsconfig.lib.json file
+- winston requires that esModuleInterop is set to true
+  - set in tsconfig.app.json file of api and web-socket apps
+  - set in tsconfig.lib.json file of shared-server util

 ---